aspose-font/Aspose.Font-Documentation/net/what-is-font/Glyph/_index.md

 And looking at the image comes to mind another definition of **Glyph** as the graphical unit of a font.

 In developing it is important to have in mind the definition of **Glyph** as an encoded character.
 To simplify,  any glyph ought to have a standardized code used to reference this glyph across the font.
 The most known standard of glyph codes is Unicode.
-Unicode though gives the same code to a glyph in every font of every font family where this glyph exists.
+Unicode gives the same code to a glyph in every font of every font family where this glyph exists.

 ![Glyphs A and F with unicodes](Glyph-with-unicode.png)